The Support at Home Information Hub is designed to provide CHSP & Home Care Service Providers with useful resources and tools in one place.

 The aged-care reforms are being designed to put older people first, by improving quality, safety and choice in aged care through:

-- trusted, safe and high quality care
+• trusted, safe and high quality care

-- equitable access for all older people
+• equitable access for all older people

-- care that puts older people at the centre
+• care that puts older people at the centre

-- sustainable care for an aging population
+• sustainable care for an aging population

-- accountability and transparency to measure success
+• accountability and transparency to measure success

-Dept. of Health Engagement Hub
+Department of Health & Aged Care Engagement Hub

 The Australian Government is investing $17.7 billion into aged care reforms.